Nettakrim/Spyglass-Astronomy/README.md

 save saves data, although it is saved automatically whenever you leave the world or change dimension

-qeury says how many changes since last save/discard, what counts as a change can be quite sensitive, so it may be higher than you expect
+query says how many changes since last save/discard, what counts as a change can be quite sensitive, so it may be higher than you expect

 `/sga:admin bypassknowledge`

-bypass knowledge checks for `/sga:info` until a relog
+bypass knowledge checks for `/sga:info` until a re-log or until it is run again

 `/sga:admin setyearlength <days>`

-sets the length of the year in days, decimals are allowed but it has to be 0.125 or more, by default it is 8
+sets the length of the year in days, decimals are allowed, but it has to be 0.125 or more, by default it is 8

 `/sga:admin setseed star <seed>`